Kauhajoki school shooting: Shooting

 Matti Saari entered the school buildings using the basement.
 Shooting began in a classroom at around 10:40 (UTC+3).
 There were roughly 200 people assembled inside the college.
-The emergency services received the first call about the incident at 10:46, after Saari had stopped shooting in the classroom.
-Saari was armed with a .22 LR caliber Walther P22 Target semi-automatic firearm and homemade Molotov cocktails.
-He wore dark clothing including a leather jacket and a ski mask.
-The school's caretaker, Jukka Forsberg, who had several shots directed at him, said "[The gunman] was very well prepared.
-He walked calmly."
+The emergency services received the first call about the incident at 10:43, from a student inside the classroom.
+Saari was armed with a .22 LR caliber Walther P22 Target semi-automatic firearm and several soft drink bottles containing gasoline.
+He wore dark clothing including a leather jacket.

-A .22 LR Walther P22 pistol similar to the one used in the attack.
-The pistol used by Saari had a significantly longer barrel.
+A .22 LR Walther P22 Target pistol similar to the one used in the attack.

 Saari initially opened fire on a group of students who were taking a business studies exam.
 He also entered at least one other classroom during the incident.
-There were roughly 20 students in the classroom.
+There were twelve students and a teacher in the classroom.
 According to three students who were able to escape, Saari approached his victims individually and shot them, whilst acting aggressively.
 Saari encountered little resistance and the massacre was concluded relatively quickly.
 He left the exam room at least once during the shooting to reload in the hallway outside.
 According to witnesses, a teacher unsuccessfully attempted to prevent him from returning into the classroom and was killed as a result.

 Nine victims died in the exam room and the tenth victim died in the hallway.
 One student was seriously wounded in the head but survived.
 Saari then covered the classroom in a flammable liquid, believed to be petrol, and set the room alight.
 Some of the victims' bodies were damaged by the fire, making it more difficult to identify them.
 Eight of the victims were female students, one a male student, and one a male member of staff.
 All of the students killed were in their 20s, and the teacher was in his 50s.
 A 21-year-old woman was shot in the head but survived.
 She had two operations in the days after the incident, and she was reported as being in a satisfactory condition.
-A further ten students were treated for minor injuries, including sprains and cuts from broken glass.
-All of the victims were classmates of Saari's.